bouzayenilyes/Airbnb_clone/README.md

-# Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, MongoDB, NextAuth 2023
+# Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, Postgres, NextAuth 2023

 ![Copy of Fullstack Twitter Clone (8)](https://user-images.githubusercontent.com/23248726/229031522-64a49ad0-66f7-4ea8-94a8-f64a0bb56736.png)

-This is a repository for a Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, MongoDB, NextAuth.
+This is a repository for a Full Stack Airbnb Clone with Next.js 13 App Router: React, Tailwind, Prisma, Supabase, NextAuth.

 Features: